 Taco Bell Manager Shot Dead by Employee

-A former worker at a Taco Bell in Cincinnati, Ohio, faces murder charges after allegedly returning to the restaurant following his dismissal and fatally shooting his former manager in the parking lot.
+A former worker at a Taco Bell in Cincinnati, Ohio, faces murder charges after returning to the restaurant following his dismissal and fatally shooting his former manager in the parking lot.
 The deceased, a father of seven, was on a break when the incident occurred.

 Jonathan Morris, 21, was taken into custody on Wednesday, October 15, 2025, by the Homicide Unit and Fugitive Apprehension Squad in relation to the death of Ryan Johnson, 32.
 The shooting took place just after midnight on Friday, August 29, 2025, at the Taco Bell on Gest Street in Queensgate, Cincinnati.